Use Short Pin-Punch & Ball Peen Hammer to Carefully Tap & Pound-out

 Force Hooks & Handles to Lock-Up.

-Then The Rocket-Scientists are Surprised
+The Rocket-Scientists are Surprised

-when Hooks & Handles Break into Non-Repairable Pieces!
+when Hooks & Handles Break into NON-Repairable Pieces!

-Now they have a Real Problem as
+Now they have a Real Problem

 Handles are a Precision Assembly that are

-No Longer Made or Available Anywhere!
+NO Longer Made or Available Anywhere!

-So, Don't Even Think Of Trying That!
+Don't Even Think Of Trying That!

 Handle-Lock Limit-Switch is located behind the